GenomicDataInfrastructure/oneplusmg-framework/pages/data-models-ontologies.md

 ## [DCAT-AP](https://joinup.ec.europa.eu/collection/semantic-interoperability-community-semic/solution/dcat-application-profile-data-portals-europe/release/11)
 <span class="badge badge-warning">Required<i class="fa-sharp fa-regular fa-star"></i></span>

-DCAT-AP is the implementation of the European standard to aggregate data collections across borders in a single portal (1+MG User Portal currently in development) that facilitates integration and discovery by users of 1+MG, EHDS and other EU Data Spaces
+DCAT-AP is the implementation of the European standard to aggregate data collections across borders in a single portal (1+MG User Portal currently in development) that facilitates integration and discovery by users of 1+MG, EHDS and other EU Data Spaces.

 ## 1+MG Minimal dataset for cancer